-Structured Finance Management Ltd is the immediate parent company of Lloyds TSB Covered Bonds Holdings Ltd, the majority shareholder of Lloyds TSB Covered Bonds (LM) Ltd The LLP pays corporate services fees to Structured Finance Management Ltd in connection with its provision of corporate management services.
-In 2010 this amounted to £16,899 (2009 £9,804)
+SFM Corporate Services Limited is the immediate parent company of Lloyds TSB Covered Bonds Holdings Limited, the majority shareholder of Lloyds TSB Covered Bonds (LM) Limited The LLP pays corporate services fees to SFM in connection with its provision of corporate management services to the LLP and related companies.
+In 2011 this amounted to £15,497 (2010 £16,899)

 LTSB has provided a series of term loans to the LLP, on which the LLP pays a variable rate of interest.
 Certain expenses which are included in other operating expenses may subsequently be paid or reimbursed directly by LTSB.
-The LLP has placed its deposit account with LTSB, as a provider of a Guaranteed Investment Contract, and it is contractually entitled to a variable rate of interest of 20 basis points per annum below LIBOR for one-month Sterling deposits.
+The LLP has placed its deposit account with LTSB, as a provider of a Guaranteed Investment Contract bank account, and it is contractually entitled to a variable rate of interest of 20 basis points per annum below LIBOR for one-month.
+Sterling deposits